stacksjs/ts-pkgx/docs/packages/github.com/MilesCranmer/rip2.md

 # rip2

-> Package from pantry: github.com/MilesCranmer/rip2
+> A safe and ergonomic alternative to rm

 ## Package Information